Hatch to retire, clearing way for Mitt Romney

 Their relationship has been complicated.

-Trump has been a longtime Romney critic despite offering a 2012 presidential endorsement, and Romney has outspoken in his dissent over Trump's rhetoric and policies, calling on Republicans to block Trump's path to the presidency.
+Trump has been a longtime Romney critic despite offering a 2012 presidential endorsement, and Romney has been outspoken in his dissent over Trump's rhetoric and policies, calling on Republicans to block Trump's path to the presidency.

 "Here's what I know.
 Donald Trump is a phony, a fraud.
 His promises are as worthless as a degree from Trump University," Romney said in a March 2016 speech.
 "He's playing the American public for suckers: He gets a free ride to the White House and all we get is a lousy hat."